That-Developer-Guy/Send-Later-Button-Thunderbird/README.md

-# Send-Later-Button-Thunderbird
+# Send Later Button Extension Thunderbird

-Source Code of Thunderbird Send Later Button Extension
+### This contains the source Code of the Extension for each Version